Accomplished Team of Seasoned Industry Professionals

-Jared Schoch, Principal
+Jared Schoch, President

-James Marshall, Vice President of Project Operations
+James Marshall, Executive Vice President of Project Operations

-Mr. Marshall also spent nine years at SunEdison where he designed over 1GW of successful solar projects in the United States, Canada, Spain and Italy as the lead engineer, director of the utility-scale engineering team, and then global director of engineering and global standards.
-Prior to that, he spent several years at both REC Solar and PG&E. Marshall holds a Bachelor of Science degree in Mechanical Engineering from California Polytechnic State University in San Luis Obispo and holds CA General B Contractors license.
+Mr. Marshall also spent nine years at SunEdison where he designed over 1GW of successful solar projects in the U.S., Canada, Spain and Italy as the lead engineer, director of the utility-scale engineering team, and then global director of engineering and global standards.
+Prior to that, he spent several years at both REC Solar and PG&E. Mr. Marshall holds a Bachelor of Science degree in Mechanical Engineering from California Polytechnic State University in San Luis Obispo and holds CA General B Contractors license.

 Franny Yuhas, Director of Business Development

 As director of business development for TurningPoint Energy, Ms. Yuhas performs all aspects of solar project origination including site identification, energy off-take agreement negotiation and other due diligence activities to ensure project implementation success.
 She works closely with engineering, project finance, real estate for land acquisition, operations and the legal team to ensure project feasibility and that project economics align.
 Immediately prior to her role at TurningPoint Energy, Ms. Yuhas worked at WaterSmart Software to exercise her passion to learn more about water demand efficiency supported by data analytics, customer engagement and behavioral science.
 Prior to that, she worked at SunEdison for 10 years where she originated over 100 MW of commercial, municipal and utility scale solar projects in the U.S. Prior to that, she worked in the public transportation industry.
 Ms. Yuhas holds Masters Degree in Business Administration from the University of Baltimore and a Bachelor of Science degree in Business Administration from Salisbury State University (part of the University System of Maryland).